 Diabetes due to genetic defects in insulin action

-Diabetes as a result of a pancreatic disease
+Diabetes as a result of pancreatic disease

-Acromegaly (disturbance of the growth hormone somatotropin)
+Acromegaly (abnormal growth hormone somatotropin)

-- Aldosteronoma (elevated aldosterone production);
+- Aldosteronoma (elevated aldosterone production)

 - Hyperthyroidism (overactive thyroid)

 - Pheochromocytoma (tumors of the adrenal medulla)